Atheist Jews: Judaism Without God. By Kimberly Winston Religion News Service BERKELEY, Calif.

 Religion de l'Humanité) is a secular religion created by Auguste Comte, the founder of positivist philosophy.
-Yuga Yuga (Devanāgari: युग) in Hindu philosophy is the name of an epoch or era within a four age cycle.
+Yuga.
+Yuga (Devanāgari: युग) in Hindu philosophy is the name of an epoch or era within a four age cycle.

 According to Hindu cosmology, life in the universe is created and destroyed once every 4.1 to 8.2 billion years, which is one full day (day and night) for Brahma.
-The lifetime of a Brahma himself may be 311 trillion and 40 billion years.
+The lifetime of a Brahma himself may be between 40 billion and 311 trillion years.
 The cycles are said to repeat like the seasons, waxing and waning within a greater time-cycle of the creation and destruction of the universe.
 Like Summer, Spring, Winter and Autumn, each yuga involves stages or gradual changes which the earth and the consciousness of mankind goes through as a whole.
-A complete yuga cycle from a high Golden Age of enlightenment to a Dark Age and back again is said to be caused by the solar system's motion around another star.
+A complete yuga cycle from a high Golden Age, called the Satya Yuga to a Dark Age, Kali Yuga and back again is said to be caused by the solar system's motion around another star.
 Glossolalia.
 Icon depicting apostles & the Theotokos filled with the Holy Spirit (notice fire symbol above their heads.)

 However, up until the 1930's, these storehouses were maintained at the local congregational level only.
 In 1936, the Church announced what is now known as the Church Welfare Program, which is a worldwide program within the Mormon Church.
 This program includes the program known as Bishop's Storehouses.
 Numinous.
 Rudolf Otto Otto's use of the term as referring to a characteristic of religious experience was influential among certain religious intellectuals of the subsequent generation.